mongodb/mongo/src/mongo/db/catalog/README.md

 ### Ticket Management
 There are 2 separate pools of available tickets: one pool for global lock read requests (MODE_S/MODE_IS), and one pool of tickets for global lock write requests (MODE_IX).

-The size of each pool can be specified at startup via `storageEngineConcurrentReadTransactions` (read ticket pool), and `storageEngineConcurrentWriteTransactions` (write ticket pool).
-Additionally, the size of the each ticket pool can be changed through the [TicketHolderManager](https://github.com/mongodb/mongo/blob/r6.3.0-rc0/src/mongo/db/storage/ticketholder_manager.h#L51) at runtime.
+As of v7.0, the size of each ticket pool is managed dynamically by the server to maximize throughput.
+Details of the algorithm can be found [here](https://github.com/mongodb/mongo/blob/master/src/mongo/db/storage/execution_control/README.md).
+This dynamic management can be disabled by specifying the size of each pool manually via server parameters `storageEngineConcurrentReadTransactions` (read ticket pool) and `storageEngineConcurrentWriteTransactions` (write ticket pool).

 Each pool of tickets is maintained in a [TicketHolder](https://github.com/mongodb/mongo/blob/r6.3.0-rc0/src/mongo/util/concurrency/ticketholder.h#L52).
 Tickets distributed from a given TicketHolder will always be returned to the same TicketHolder (a write ticket will always be returned to the TicketHolder with the write ticket pool).